reillytilbury/coppafish/docs/index.md

 python -m pip install -e .
 ```

-this can be useful for people with limited disk space for large packages like jax and pytorch who do not mind
+this can be useful for people with limited disk space for large packages like pytorch who do not mind sacrificing
-sacrificing computation speed.
+some computation speed.

 If you do not wish to keep a local copy of coppafish (i.e. not interested in `git pull`ing higher coppafish versions
 later) then remove the `-e` option.
 The source code can then be deleted after installing.

 If pytorch GPU is installed, but no cuda device is found available, then coppafish will automatically revert back to
 CPU.

+## Updating

+Coppafish will not automatically install updates, but you will see a warning at the start of a pipeline if a new online
+version is available.

+If you already have the source code downloaded, navigate inside of the `coppafish` directory, then `git pull` the
+latest code changes.
+Then, follow the [install](#install) steps again, excluding the `git clone` command, while inside
+your coppafish environment.

+If you do not have the source code downloaded anymore, follow all the [install](#install) again while inside your
+coppafish environment.

+To verify your install, run `pip show coppafish` and check that the coppafish version now matches the latest version
+found in our coppafish repository.